We'll be posting new activities regularly so check in daily!

 Instruct your child to do the following:

-The Tool of the Month for May is hand fidgets.
+The Tool of the Month for December is hand fidgets.
 Hand fidgets can be used to help you refocus if you have blue zone (low energy) or yellow zone feelings (a little too much energy).
-With the recent popularity of spinners and fidget boxes, it is important to talk about the appropriate use of hand fidgets.
+With the popularity of spinners and fidget boxes, it is important to talk about the appropriate use of hand fidgets.
 The purpose of utilizing a hand fidget is to adjust your state to take you where you need to be, for example, from the yellow to the green zone.
 A fidget is not effective if it takes you to another place (i.e., takes your mind away from the group or the task you are working on) unless you are taking a break from work.
 Below are pictures of hand fidgets that are available at Plymouth River and Foster Schools.

-The Tool of the Month for April is Size of the Problem.
+The Tool of the Month for November is Size of the Problem.
 Size of the Problem helps kids think about what the ACTUAL size of a problem is so they can think about what size their reaction should be.
 It's important to acknowledge that for some kids, small problems may feel big, but they can use tools to SHOW a small reaction on the outside even if it feels big on the inside.

 Tiny and small problems can be solved quickly without any outside help, like your pencil breaking during a test.
 Medium and big problems usually need help from someone else and take longer to solve, like not knowing where you are supposed to go after school or being hurt on the playground.
 Huge problems are emergencies that always need outside help to solve, sometimes from multiple people and may take days or weeks, like a fire or hurricane.

 Your child can use the chart below to rate and compare the size of the problem and the size of their reaction on a scale of 1 to 10.